• Skip to main content

 While the potatoes are baking, heat the butter in a medium skillet over medium-low heat and cook the chopped pepper and onion until soft, about 5 minutes.
 Season with salt and pepper and set aside.

-Cook the chopped pepper and onion until soft
+cook the chopped pepper and onion until soft

 Tip: Check the cooked potatoes to see if they're soft.
 Remove them from the oven if they are and if they're not, then bake for another 10 to 15 minutes.